 350VT is an independent, non-profit organization based in Burlington, VT.
 We are an affiliate of 350.org and aligned in mission and in many of our campaigns.
 350VT’s focus is on local issues, whether that’s state policy, our local pipeline projects, or just the day-to-day grassroots organizing.
 350.org does the fireworks, building the climate movement nationally and internationally.
 350VT-ers are banging the pots and carrying banners in your local streets!

 Another layer of our work is the 350Vermont Nodes!
 Nodes are hyperlocal groups located in towns across the state that are organizing at the town level to create change and also supporting state-wide campaigns that 350Vermont is organizing.
-We have nodes in Burlington, Brattleboro, Manchester, Bennington, Upper Valley, and Montpelier, with burgeoning interest in St. Johnsbury.
+We have nodes in Burlington, Brattleboro, Manchester, Bennington, Rutland, Montpelier, South-Eastern Vermont, and with burgeoning interest in St. Johnsbury.

 On October 10, 2010, over 100 community organizers in Vermont staged separate Days of Action as part of 350’s Global Work Party.
 Following this event, a group of the 10/10/10 organizers realized that Vermont could be a global leader in the climate action movement.
 They channeled the statewide enthusiasm into forming 350VT in 2011, with the mission of catalyzing the cultural and systemic transformation needed to reverse climate change and return to 350 ppm.
 Since, 350Vermont has been instrumental in various statewide campaigns.
 We worked with local residents in NEK to pass 29 town resolutions to keep tar sands out of Vermont.
 We’ve run several Divest VT campaigns, worked with a statewide coalition to protect Geprags Park (from Phase 2 of the VGS pipeline), and at the regional level on the Break Free-Albany Campaign.